Secure Automation Testing at Scale Leveraging SBOX - Test Guild Podcast

 JOE:

 Absolutely.
-I used to work for an enterprise company doing radiology equipment, and it was hard to even get people to like I said, open up the tunnels and the ports for an outside solution and compliance issues with the FDA.
+I used to work for an enterprise company doing radiology equipment, and it was hard to even get people to open up the tunnels and the ports for an outside solution and compliance issues with the FDA.
 So we didn't have an in-house solution, but it sound like a perfect thing for that particular environment.
 So I guess, in that case, we had thousands of tests.
 What would we have needed to do then to get our tests to work with the SBOX solution?

 LEE: